jestjs/jest/docs/ManualMocks.md

 module.exports = fs;
 ```

 Now we write our test.

 :::note

-Note that we need to explicitly tell that we want to mock the `fs` module because it’s a core Node module:
+We need to explicitly tell that we want to mock the `fs` module because it’s a core Node module:

 :::